ashvarts/guitar/mondays/spaceball-ricochet.md

 VERSE
 G              G
 I'm just a man
     C
 I understand the wind
     D
 And all the things
                 G
 That make the children cry

 G
 With my Les Paul
     C
 I know I'm small
     D
 But I enjoy living
   G
 Anyway

 G
 Book after book
         C
 I get hooked
+                D
 Everytime the writer
           G
 Talks me like a friend

 CHORUS
 G
 What can I do
+                  C
 We just live in a zoo
+                D
-All I do is play
+All I do is pla-ay
                  G
 The spaceball ricochet

 VERSE
 G
 Deep in my heart
            C
 There's a house
+          D
 That can hold
        G
-Almost all of you
+Almost all of youz

+G
 I bought a car
        C
 It was old but kind
+   D
 I gave it my mind
+        G
 And it disappeared

+G
 I love a girl
+           C
 She is a changeless angel
+         D
 She's a city it's a pity
+       G
-That I'm like me
+That I'm like me yeah

 CHORUS
+G                 G
 I said how can I lay
+           C             D
-When all I do is play
+When all I do is plaaa-aay
+                 G
 The spaceball ricochet
 ```